paulhenry46/Higgs_Discovery_Project/theory.md

 $$\mathbf{v = |\Phi|_{\text{minimum}} = \sqrt{-\frac{\mu^2}{2 \lambda}}}$$

-Since $v$ is non-zero, the field has a constant background value everywhere, which results in Spontaneous Symmetry Breaking (SSB).
+Since $v$ is non-zero, the field has a constant background value everywhere, which results in Spontaneous Symmetry Breaking (SSB) [Griffiths, Chap.
+12].

 Indeed, The Higgs Lagrangian, is symmetric under rotations ; the potential \(V(Φ)=μ2∣Φ∣2+λ∣Φ∣4\) is symmetric.